teamroutine/taskmaster/README.md

  - Use modals
  - Calendar + Kalenterikutsu
  - Due dates
  - Assign and view random task
+ - Archive a panel, block and ticket